22940dev/port-amelia/contents/articles/field-intouch/index.md

 While I was generally working with branding dictated by the client/brand, I was able to push the boundaries with the visuals in order to make the decks as fun and exciting for the reps and their audiences.

-In these decks, the content is generally the promotion of a new product or feature, so my role was initally to come up with creative concepts for ways to represet this information, including questions with interactive answer mechanics and simple games.
+In these decks, the content is generally the promotion of a new product or feature, so my role was initially to come up with creative concepts for ways to represent this information, including questions with interactive answer mechanics and simple games.

 Technically, I was responsible for creating the entire front-end of each deck.
-I got to have a lot of fun experimenting with cool CSS features and animations, while still being careful to optmise for older generation iPads as well as newer ones.
+I got to have a lot of fun experimenting with cool CSS features and animations, while still being careful to optimise for older generation iPads as well as newer ones.
 The FiT decks are Brunch apps, utilising Jade, Sass and CoffeeScript.

 ![Field InTouch](field-intouch-1.jpg "Field InTouch")